RainCandyTech/FPArchiveIndex/README.md

 |2022.8|34.0.0.267|:heavy_check_mark:|
 |2022.11|34.0.0.277|:heavy_multiplication_x:|

-## Flash Player China Edition by ZhongCheng (Embedded Edition for Flash Center)
+## Flash Player Embedded Edition by ZhongCheng Network (Chinese Mainland)
 ### Introduction
 This is an Embedded version of PPAPI Flash Player for ZhongCheng's Flash Center Application.
 Only 32-bit version is available.
 ### Tech Specs